Equals182/eqFTP/README.md

 * Downloading -- On double click you can download file to edit
 * Uploading -- You can upload files on save
 * FTP Connection Manager -- You can manage all your connections in single window
-* Queue -- You can queue lot's of files and then upload them with one click.
+* Queue -- You can queue lots of files and then upload them with one click.
 It also allows to develop directory uploading and syncronisation in future

 This extension created on base of https://github.com/theproducer/brackets-ftp.
 Actually I rewrote almost everything, but still.